servicetitan/Stl.Fusion/README.md

   and return the newly cached instance.
 * **Updated on demand** &ndash; once you have an `IComputed`, you can ask for its consistent version at any time.
-If the current version is consistent, you'll get the same object, otherwise you'll get a newly computed consisntent version, and every other version of it  is guaranteed to be marked inconsistent.
+If the current version is consistent, you'll get the same object, otherwise you'll get a *newly computed* consistent version, and every other version of it  is guaranteed to be marked inconsistent.
   At glance, it doesn't look like a useful property, but together with immutability and "computed just once" model, it de-couples invalidations (change notifications)